Quebec passes motion calling on store clerks to greet customers with 'bonjour'

+"I want to keep my customers happy and leave them with good memories of when they come to Canada," she said by way of explanation.

+But while multilingual greetings may seem like common-sense customer service to Montreal retail workers like Sadat, Quebec's provincial politicians appear to disagree.

-Quebec's legislature unanimously adopted a motion Thursday calling on store clerks to stick with a simple "bonjour" when greeting customers instead of the hybrid "bonjour/hi" often heard in Montreal.
+On Thursday, the legislature unanimously adopted a motion calling on store clerks to stick with a simple "bonjour" when addressing customers instead of the hybrid "bonjour/hi" often heard in Montreal.

-The national assembly members voted 111-0 in favour of the motion.
+The national assembly members voted 111-0 in favour of the motion, which is not coercive.

 The PQ says too many people are speaking both French and English to customers and notes that "bonjour" is one of the most recognized words in the French language.